Skip to content

 Export

-Exports all palette variants as individually named files, completing the variant generation pipeline.
+Exports all batch frames as individually named files, completing the batch processing pipeline.

 This is the node that makes ArcBrush’s batch workflow possible: one graph produces dozens of consistently named output files automatically.